 - Purchasing a vehicle in one or two years.

-Setting such goals provides incentives to curb spending.
+Setting goals provides incentives to curb spending.
 However, do nto make the goals so unrealistic that it makes it impossible for you to save.
 By making slow and steady progress, you’ll reach your objectives.
 After all, budgeting isn’t a temporary fix.
 It is a lifetime commitment.

 Monthly Written Budget Helps Managing Your Cash Flow